 Also part of Cayo Luis Peña is Isla Culebrita.
 This uninhabited island is a water-taxi away from Culebra’s east coast and has six small beaches, of which Playa Tortuga is the most famous.
 The only man-made structure is the Isla Culebrita Lighthouse — one of the oldest lighthouses in the Caribbean — but the abandoned tower blends with the island’s dense vegetation.

 Stop by the Dinghy Dock and enjoy fresh-caught specialties such as swordfish, snapper, octopus, and shrimp.
 The bold flavors and authentic Caribbean cuisine are not to be missed!

 Susie’s is another great choice, and their blend of Puerto Rican and Asian cuisine is an exquisite fusion of flavors.
 The restaurant’s aesthetic and outdoor dining will enhance your experience.

 Where to Stay

 Nestled on the hillsides of Culebra, Club Seabourne is a mini-resort that offers an intimate escape for those who enjoy simplicity.
 Your stay comes with access to a pool, private dock, watersports equipment rentals, and even laundry service.
+Other top property includes the Sea Breeze Hotel.

-Two other top properties include the Sea Breeze Hotel and Mamacita’s Guest House.
 You can also enjoy living the island life by booking a stay at one of the island’s numerous guest houses, villas, and vacation rentals.